MrPrince419/headies/README.md

 - **Voting Bots**: Programs that manipulate award contest results
 - **Streaming Farms**: Operations that generate fake streams on music platforms

 These practices create unfair advantages and undermine industry credibility.
-Documented cases include the Chad Focus fraud case, the BNXN vs. Ruger feud, and widespread label-driven streaming manipulation.

 ## 👨‍💻 About the Author